 - Collaborate with Pricing & Reimbursement and health economic modelers to provide input on policies, procedures, and other areas of interest as needed to relevant organizations.

 - Build/maintain relationships with academic centers, CROs, government and research organizations on RWE/PCOR/HEORefforts.

 - Build out a RWE team as needed to support organizational goals

 Education and Experience Requirements

-- PhD in Health Outcomes Research, Biostatistics, Epidemiology, Health Policy, Health Economics, Psychometrics or related field
+- PhD or Masters degree in Health Outcomes Research, Biostatistics, Epidemiology, Health Policy, Health Economics, Psychometrics or related field

-- 15 + years of experience designing and reporting observational studies, clinical outcomes assessments and supporting regulatory submissions/product launch a must.
+- Masters degree with 12+ years of experience or PhD with 10+ years of experience designing and reporting observational studies, clinical outcomes assessments and supporting regulatory submissions/product launch a must.

 - Proven success in Pharmaceutical or CRO companies

 - Experience leading and managing RWE teams required